HarkerDev/harker-lunch/README.md

 In the provided menu by Harker, certain dishes are marked to be vegetarian, gluten-free, or both.

 We use this information to show to the user, by showing color in the table cell for the dish.
-The classes `.veggie`, `.gf`, and `.veggie_gf` are used to provide a simple color key for the user to identify the dishes respectively.
+The classes `.veggie`, `.gf`, `.veggie_gf`, and `.closed` are used to provide a simple color key for the user to identify the dishes respectively.